DASSL/Gradebook/README.md

 4. Provide Computer Science students a real-life application to develop and maintain as both curricular and co-curricular activity
-5. Provide Computer Science students a framework to experience first-hand topics such as: web and mobile application development; RESTful APIs; multi-tenancy;
-scalability; and cloud-based services.
+5. Provide Computer Science students a framework to experience first-hand topics such as: database, web, and mobile application development; micro services and RESTful APIs; multi-tenancy; scalability; and cloud-based services.

 ## Status

 Gradebook is still in early stages of development ("alpha stage").
 Much of its external documentation is in the form of README files contained in various directories within the product repository.
 The source code is commented reasonably well.

 __Caution:__ Because the product is still in very early stages of development, it should not be used as a production system in its current state.
 There are no guarantees that future development releases will provide any kind of backward compatibility or portability.

+## Requirements

+Gradebook is a 3-tier web and database application requiring the following runtime components:
+- Database server: PostgreSQL version [9.6.3](https://www.postgresql.org/docs/9.6/static/index.html)
+running as a "fully owned" instance
+- Web server: Node.js version [6.11](https://nodejs.org/dist/latest-v6.x/docs/api/).
+Additional Node.js modules are required as described in the README in the directory `/src/webapp`.
+- Web client: Any web browser with support for JavaScript and CSS should do, but the application has been tested with Chrome, Edge, and Internet Explorer.
+The web site served uses the specific JavaScript libraries and CSS stylesheets listed in the README in the directory `/src/webapp`.

+Overall, the application has been tested on Windows 10 and Ubuntu Server 16.04, but it should run in any operating environment where the aforementioned components can run.
+It is possible to mix and match running environments.
+For example, it is possible to run the database server on Ubuntu and the web server on Windows.

+Developing and testing the application requires only a text editor along with the tools that are typically bundled with the runtime components.

 ## Installation